• Home

 • Read and dissect the Bare Acts.
 Jot down important points for revision.

-• Now that you've understood the basics, dive into each topic in depth.
+• Now that you've understood the basics study each topic deeply.
 Refer to advanced texts and reference books.

 • Analyze significant case laws and their impacts on Indian law.